laravel-ardent/ardent/README.md

 * [Custom Validation Error Messages](#messages)
 * [Custom Validation Rules](#rules)

-<a name="basic"></a>
+<a name="start"></a>
-## Basic
+## Getting Started

 Ardent aims to extend the Eloquent base class without changing its core functionality.
-All Eloquent models are compatible with Ardent.
+All Eloquent models are fully compatible with Ardent.

 To create a new Ardent model, simply make your model class descend from the `Ardent` base class: